In Stock

 Where to Plant

-Choose a sunny to partly shaded spot with shelter from strong winds.
+Choose a sunny to partly shaded spot with shelter from strong winds and extreme heat.
 Soil should be rich, well-drained, and slightly acidic to neutral (pH 5.5–7.0).
 Enrich the soil before planting with compost, well-rotted manure, or complete fertiliser.

 How to Plant